yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader2-getmethodbyversionpreremap-method.md

 ## <a name="parameters"></a>Parametreler
  `token`
- [in] Yöntem meta veri belirteci.
+ [in] The method metadata token.

  `version`
- [in] Yöntemi sürümü.
+ [in] The method version.

  `pRetVal`
- [out] Döndürülen işaretçi [Isymunmanagedmethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) arabirimi.
+ [out] A pointer to the returned [ISymUnmanagedMethod](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) interface.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl.
+ **Header:** CorSym.idl.
 CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.